FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: THEORY AND ALGORITHMS

 \begin{proposition} Suppose that $\alpha_1 = \alpha_2 = \ldots = \alpha_n = \beta$ in the FLIX formulation~\eqref{eq:FLIX-problem}.
 Let $T_1 (x), T_2 (x), \ldots, T_n(x)$ be the deployed models defined in~\eqref{eq:deployed-models-def}.
 If $y_1, \ldots, y_n$ are vectors in $\R^d$ and $\bar{y}$ is their mean, we define $V(y_1, \ldots, y_n)$ as the population variance Then,

 \end{proposition}

 One-shot learning is a learning paradigm where we may use only a single round of communication to solve the federated learning problem~\citep{guha19_one_shot_feder_learn, salehkaleybar19_one_shot_feder_learn}.
 When the personalization parameters are small enough, we can provably solve the FLIX problem with a single round of communication by computing a certain weighted average of the local solutions $x_1, x_2, \ldots, x_n$.
+We first consider if each $x_i$ is a minimizer of $f_i$, then we can get an approximate minimizer: \begin{theorem} Suppose that each objective $f_i$ is $L_i$-smooth, that each $x_i$ minimizes $f_i$, and let $\hat{L} \eqdef \frac{1}{n} \sum_{i=1}^{n} L_i$.
+Given the pure local models $x_1, x_2, \ldots, x_n$, define the weighted average